Compulsory treatment for serious mental health problems

 • via the online form or

-• A psychiatrist does medical examinations.
+• A psychiatrist performs medical examinations.

 • The judge decides.